Electroconvulsive therapy: History

 In 1976, Dr. Blatchley demonstrated the effectiveness of his constant current, brief pulse device ECT.
 This device eventually largely replaced earlier devices because of the reduction in cognitive side effects, although as of 2012 some ECT clinics still were using sine-wave devices.

-The 1970s saw the publication of the first American Psychiatric Association (APA) task force report on electroconvulsive therapy (to be followed by further reports in 1990 and 2001).
-The report endorsed the use of ECT in the treatment of depression.
+In 1978 the publication of the first American Psychiatric Association (APA) task force report on electroconvulsive therapy (to be followed by further reports in 1990 and 2001) endorsed the use of ECT in the treatment of depression.
 The decade also saw criticism of ECT.
 Specifically, critics pointed to shortcomings such as noted side effects, the procedure being used as a form of abuse, and uneven application of ECT.
 The use of ECT declined until the 1980s, "when use began to increase amid growing awareness of its benefits and cost-effectiveness for treating severe depression".
 In 1985, the National Institute of Mental Health and National Institutes of Health convened a consensus development conference on ECT and concluded that, while ECT was the most controversial treatment in psychiatry and had significant side-effects, it had been shown to be effective for a narrow range of severe psychiatric disorders.

 Because of the backlash noted previously, national institutions reviewed past practices and set new standards.
 In 1978, the American Psychiatric Association released its first task force report in which new standards for consent were introduced and the use of unilateral electrode placement was recommended.
 The 1985 NIMH Consensus Conference confirmed the therapeutic role of ECT in certain circumstances.
 The American Psychiatric Association released its second task force report in 1990 where specific details on the delivery, education, and training of ECT were documented.
 Finally, in 2001 the American Psychiatric Association released its latest task force report.
 This report emphasizes the importance of informed consent, and the expanded role that the procedure has in modern medicine.
 By 2017, ECT was routinely covered by insurance companies for providing the "biggest bang for the buck" for otherwise intractable cases of severe mental illness, was receiving favorable media coverage, and was being provided in regional medical centers.

 Though ECT use declined with the advent of modern antidepressants, there has been a resurgence of ECT with new modern technologies and techniques.
 Modern shock voltage is given for a shorter duration of 0.5 milliseconds where conventional brief pulse is 1.5 milliseconds.

 In a review from 2022 of neuroimaging studies based on a global data collaboration, ECT was suggested to work via a temporary disruption of neural circuits followed by augmented neuroplasticity and rewiring.